selmavangstein/bluetooth-tracking-ultimate/README.md

 To navigate through our codebase, follow the steps below:

-2. **Data Creation:**
+1. **Data Creation:**
-   Using Code uploaded to a UWB or FTM module from the Arduino IDE, and boosted, powered, held, and added to (accelerometers) with our physical setup, we extract raw data files in '.log' format.
+   Using Code uploaded to a UWB or FTM module from the Arduino IDE, and boosted, powered, held, and added to (accelerometers) with our physical setup, we extract raw data files in `.log` format.

 2. **Data Input:**
-- We start with raw data files (in `.log` format).
-These files contain distance measurements from players to beacons.
+- These raw data files (in `.log` format) contain distance measurements from the player to each beacon.
 - Example files: `rawdataexample.log` (raw data) and `rawdataexample.csv` (processed data).
 - All data is stored under the `data/` folder.